htcondor/htcondor/docs/admin-manual/monitoring.rst

 *condor\_status* command line.
 This renders absent ClassAds invisible to the rest of the HTCondor infrastructure.

-A daemon may inform the *condor\_collector* that the daemon’s ClassAd should not expire, but should be removed right away; the daemon asks for its ClassAd to be invalidated.
+A daemon may inform the *condor\_collector* that the daemon's ClassAd should not expire, but should be removed right away; the daemon asks for its ClassAd to be invalidated.
 It may be useful to place an invalidated ClassAd in the absent state, instead of having it removed as an